dipesh6264/IBP_task/README.md

 - Socket.IO: Library for real-time web applications, used for bidirectional communication between clients and server.
 - MongoDB: NoSQL database used for storing submitted data.
 - HTML/CSS: Frontend languages used for structuring and styling the webpage.

+## UI
+- This project includes a basic user interface (UI) to demonstrate real-time data updates.

 <img width="1080" alt="image" src="https://github.com/dipesh6264/IBP_task/assets/134261406/4e0c73df-f5c4-4cf3-8a93-0f5f00591a05">